 Map in React JS point data from geojson data

+This example is the Episode 1 of the Maps in React series.
 In this step-by-step tutorial, you’ll learn how to add geojson points to your React JS map using the MapTiler SDK JS point helper.

 In this example we are going to use Airbnb accommodation data from Honolulu.
 We have cleaned up the data and selected only a few properties for the practical purposes of the example.